cognitiveprince/paradox_docs/getting started.md

     Step 4.
 The eroded image will be displayed in the erode block.
 1. Blank img

-    Step 1.
-Take the
+    Step 1.Take the read image block and select the image you want to read.

     Step 2.
+Take the blank image block and connec it to the read image block and enter dims value.

     Step 3.
+Take the display image block and connct it to the blank image block, the image will be displayed in the
 1. Crop

     Step 1.
 Take the read image block click on the select button and select the image you want to read.